w5xd/PacketThermometer/README.md

 Power options
 <ul>
-<li>The circuit is simple and can by haywired without a PCB.
+<li>The circuit is simple and can be haywired without a PCB.
 Its the builder's choice
 <li>The PCB has positions for two AA cells.
 And the PCB has two hole configurations for
 cell holders.
 Either one two-cell keystone 2462 holder, or two one-cell keystone 2460 holders.
 <li>Or, a PJ-202A 5.5mm x 2.1mm power jack may be installed, which routes up to 12VDC
 to the regulator on the Pro Mini.
+The PCB has holes to accommodate the jack on either its top or bottom.
 </ul>

 Of the sleep options available at compile time in this sketch, the best